Pratik7249/ShelfStack/README.md

 🔹 Dark Mode – Theme switcher for better UI experience.

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
-Follow these steps:
+To contribute:

-Fork the repository
+1. Fork the repository.

-Create a new branch:
+2. Create a new branch:
+    ```bash

-git checkout -b feature/your-feature-name
+    git checkout -b feature/your-feature
+    ```

-Commit your changes:
+3. Commit your changes:
+    ```bash

-git commit -m "Add your feature"
+    git commit -m "Add your message here"
+    ```

-Push to your branch:
+4. Push to your branch:
+    ```bash

-git push origin feature/your-feature-name
+    git push origin feature/your-feature
+    ```

-Open a Pull Request on GitHub.
+5. Open a pull request on GitHub.

-## 📄 License

-This project is licensed under the MIT License.